 No national policy, no representation

 Syed Ullah, president of the United Council for Rohingya, said, “There is still no national policy for 1.3 million Rohingyas in Bangladesh.
 Without representative inclusion, this crisis cannot be resolved.”
+He said they had pinned hopes on Yunus.

 “Without political and economic stability, nothing is possible.
 We pray to Allah that stability returns to Bangladesh,” he added.